6G Localization and Sensing in the Near Field: Features, Opportunities, and Challenges: Opportunities for Localization and Sensing

-In a \ac{tdoa}-based localization system, multiple time-synchronized \ac{bs} cooperate to localize a \ac{ue} based on range-based measurements.
-With the introduction of phase-synchronization and phase-coherent processing, which can especially be provided at sub-6 GHz frequencies, the entire D-MIMO system can be turned into a very large sparse array.
-In this case, narrowband localization of \acp{ue} using carrier phase only becomes possible. {Centimeter level localization accuracy has been achieved with \ac{nf} D-MIMO- or ELAA-based localization, using various local or centralized implementations of \ac{music}, \ac{nf}-\ac{music}, or deep learning based methods~\cite{de2022expert}.
-It has been shown that the \ac{sns} is a huge challenge for all the localization algorithms when parts of the arrays are temporarily blocked.}
+.
+In such a system, multiple time-synchronized \ac{bs} cooperate to localize a \ac{ue} through range-based measurements.
+With the introduction of phase-synchronization and phase-coherent processing, which can especially be provided at sub-6 GHz frequencies (e.g., via an all-digital sigma-delta-over-fiber architecture), the entire D-MIMO system can be turned into a very large sparse array. {By exploiting the SWM property of the signal}, narrowband localization of \acp{ue} using carrier phase only becomes possible~{\cite{fascista2023uplink}}.
+Similarly, angle-based localization (L1-(b)) can also benefit from the NF features by exploiting SWM.
+Centimeter level localization accuracy has been achieved with \ac{nf} D-MIMO- or ELAA-based localization, using local or centralized implementations methods~\cite{de2022expert}.